-* Because there is no butter in this frosting, it is also 55% lower in fat than any other conventional frosting.
+* Because there is no butter in my ultimate vanilla frosting, it is also 55% lower in fat than any other conventional frosting.
 What a bargain!!

 * Extra perk: you can freeze this frosting!
 Say what??
 Yes indeed.
 Let it thaw again in the fridge for about 2 hours and proceed to whip it GOOD.
 You are basically re-whipping the cream inside the frosting.
 After a minute or so it will be beautifully thick once more 🙂

 Let’s get started!
 My instructions are going to be quite thorough so that there’s little room for error.
-I really want you to experience the awesomeness of this low sugar frosting.
+I really want you to experience the awesomeness of this Ultimate Vanilla Frosting.

 - 70 g Pure Icing Sugar (no added corn starch)

 - Whip cold cream to stiff peaks with an electric hand mixer in a medium mixing bowl.

 - Beat in cold Cream Cheese till smooth.
 Scrape down sides of bowl and beat again till smooth and thickened.
 About 1 minute in total.